-The health of our global garden hangs upon the health and vitality of bees and other key pollinators.
+Human sustenance hangs upon the health and vitality of bees and other key pollinators.
 Over the last few years wild bees have been disappearing from all the most important farmlands in the United States: California’s Central Valley, the Midwest’s corn belt, and the Mississippi River valley.
-In fact, pollinators globally are under existential threat, struggling to survive as habitats are destroyed, systemic pesticides are applied to crops, and climate change throws off once-reliable weather patterns.
+In fact, pollinators are facing existential threats around the globe, struggling to survive as their habitats are destroyed by both systemic pesticides and climate change which throws off once-reliable weather patterns.

-In the U.S., new legislation has been introduced that could give these essential insects a measure of life support.
-Introduced by Sen. Jeff Merkley (D-OR), the bill increases funding and improves cooperation among federal agencies supporting pollinator health.
-It also sets goals for the USDA and other agencies of conserving, restoring, or enhancing 3 million acres of forage habitat — i.e. fields of flowering plants and shrubs — a step towards the goal of 7 million acres of pollinator habitat set by the White House in 2014.
-It would also create more financial incentives for farmers to plant bee-friendly plants — including wildflowers, sunflowers, buckwheat, and native grasses — and using natural predators, instead of pesticides, to ward off pests.
+Under the Obama administration Democrats moved to give pollinators a measure of life support.
+They authored bills to increase funding and to begin to improve cooperation among federal agencies supporting pollinator health.
+They also set goals for the USDA and other agencies of conserving, restoring, or enhancing 3 million acres of forage habitat — i.e. fields of flowering plants and shrubs and began to offer financial incentives for farmers to plant bee-friendly plants — including wildflowers, sunflowers, buckwheat, and native grasses, using natural predators, instead of pesticides, to ward off pests.

 But now these first few steps in the right direction are being undermined by the Trump administratio, threatening not just American but global food security.
 While roughly 75% of global food crops depend on Pollinators they have suffered devastating losses over the last few years as a result of unchecked industrial agriculture.
 Scientists cite the us of pesticides (notably neonicotinoids), as playing a major role in their demise.